-Each contributor to The Nature Conservancy has a story about why they love nature— a taste for adventure, a place to enjoy time with family, a spiritual connection.
+Each contributor to The Nature Conservancy has a story about why they give back to nature—to leave a legacy, to support our mission, to help protect our world.
 For Lucinda Boyd, it's about protecting a natural area she remembers from her childhood.

 Read Lucinda’s story below and then share your own story to inspire others as you have inspired us!

 Lucinda Boyd’s interest in the Nature Conservancy traces back to her childhood.
 “My father's family has continuously owned farmland in White Co., Illinois since 1809, and so preservation of land in the Prairie State came with being a Boyd.”

 She grew up in Havana, Illinois, across the River from Norris Farms, which became part of the Emiquon Preserve

 five decades later.
 Lucinda remembers how the land had a far different purpose than what it’s used for today.

 “When I was in high school, Norris Farms had two interesting features –acres and acres of corn and cattle feed lots – it was a “fattening” stop on the way to the stockyards in Chicago.”

 But to Lucinda, the need to reconvert this area to wetlands became clear over time.

 “When I first read of the proposals, the idea seemed unreal – how could all that acreage revert to bottomland?
 But the idea was exciting, especially in the context of the great Illinois River flood of ’93,” she said.